espocrm/documentation/docs/development/model.md

                         var entityType = model.entityType; // entityType property is set by the factory this.model = model;
                         model.id = this.options.id;
-                        return model.fetch(); // this will make API using an appropriate URL }.bind(this)
+                        return model.fetch(); // this will make API call using an appropriate URL }.bind(this)
                 )
                 .then(